How To Start A Small Vegetable Garden From Scratch

 3. Raised Vegetable Garden

 Raised vegetable gardens are also effective for growing edibles in small gardens.
-If you don’t want to invest in the kits available in the market, you can use woods, sleepers, or bricks to frame the beds.
+If you don’t want to invest in the kits available in the market, you can use wood, sleepers, or bricks to frame the beds.

 Use good-quality soil to fill the beds and then add the crops.
 Plant the crops in neat rows or any pattern you think will look aesthetic.
 You can also sow in some companion plants.
 Rotate the crops to keep away pests and diseases.